hardikrangucha/hardikrangucha/README.md

 ## 🚀 About Me

-Hi there 👋 I’m Hardik, a **Cloud & DevOps learner** with a background in Masters in Information Technology (Cybersecurity specialization).
+I'm a **Cloud & DevOps learner** with a background in Masters in Information Technology (Cybersecurity specialization).

 What excites me the most is the idea of building, automating, and securing systems that solve real-world problems.